raja543sekhar/Mantella/README.md

 - Support of statistical functions
 - Support of set operations
 - Support of decompositions, factorisations, inversions and equation solvers
+- Support of similarity metrics
 - Support of complex numbers
 - Support of datetime values
+- Support of coordinates
 - Acceleration of BLAS/LAPACK-like operations with WebAssembly

 ---